Loading...

 So for example, Eliot effectively conveys the sense of alienation the industrialization causes.

-So Laura has used the sentence stems to write a comparative response and we're gonna read through it now.
+So Laura has used her sentence stems to write a comparative response.

 "Both Mundair and Eliot use imagery of separation to reflect the sense of disconnection felt by the speakers.

-The use of 'cabs, carriages/All closed' creates a sense of a barrier between the workers on the streets of London.
+These are 'cab's, carriages, all closed' creates a sense of a barrier between the workers on the streets of London.

-Furthermore, the speakers suggest that those on foot 'hurry on and look upon the ground,' which implies that no one's trying to create connection with anybody else.
+Furthermore, the speakers suggest that those on foot 'hurry on and look upon the ground' which implies that no one's trying to create connection with anybody else.

-Now we're going to go through the paragraph again but this time we're going to deconstruct the first part of the paragraph and you'll find a copy of this in the additional materials so you can highlight it or make notes as we go if you'd like.
+In conclusion, Eliot's poem can be read as critiquing the isolation caused by industrialization and capitalism, while Mundair's poem can be read as a reflection of the loneliness of the migrant experience."
+Now we're going to go through the paragraph again, but this time we're going to deconstruct the first part of the paragraph, and you'll find a copy of this in the additional materials, so you can highlight it or make notes as we go if you'd like.

 So we know that both of the poets are considering ideas of separation and disconnection in their poems.
-Laura then use the phrases, "The use of 'cabs, carriages/All closed' creates," and, "the speakers suggest those on foot 'hurry on and look upon the ground' which implies."
-So here Laura's using those phrases to show she's making an inference, so she's reaching conclusion based on evidence.
+Laura then use the phrases, "the use of cabs, carriages, all closed creates," and "the speakers suggest those on foot hurry on and look upon the ground, which implies" So here Laura's using those phrases to show she's making an inference, so she's reaching conclusion based on evidence.

-So now I'd like you to have a go deconstructing the second part of the paragraph yourself.
+So now I'd like you to have a go at deconstructing the second part of the paragraph yourself.

 As I said, this is in the additional materials, so you might like to highlight or make notes as you go.